 History of the Weymouth Concert Brass

-Although, at one time, there had been a brass band in Weymouth it had been disbanded for some years until, in 1985, two gentlemen placed an advert in the echo requesting anyone interested in re-establishing a band to attend a meeting at the Star and Garter.
-These gentlemen rightly felt that a town the size of Weymouth should have its own band, as do many towns smaller than our own.
-From this then a nucleus of people met regularly.
+Weymouth Concert Brass was formed in 1985, when two gentlemen placed an advert in the Dorset Echo requesting anyone interested in re-establishing a band to attend a meeting.
+These gentlemen felt that a town the size of Weymouth should have its own Band.

 In January 2011, Weymouth Concert Brass Relaunched the Training Band.
 All ages are welcome, from complete beginners to grade 5 standard.
 The younger element of the community is welcome and encouraged to join.
 Being a member of the Training Band will help young people develop essential social and life skills, build confidence and interact with people of all ages.
 Members of the Training Band will have the opportunity to participate in events and concerts and eventually, feed into the concert band.